 Smaller retailers are appealing stock buys because of their unseen growth potential.

 "If I Could Avoid a Single Stock, It Would Be the Hottest Stock in the Hottest Industry."

-If you don't feel comfortable making that leap, you may prefer a stock with these "Lynch approved" characteristics.
+If you don't feel comfortable making that leap with your money, follow the Peter Lynch investing strategy and pick a stock with these characteristics:

-- It is growing earnings at a sustainable level (15-25%).
+- It is growing its earnings at a sustainable level (10%–25%).

 - It has a niche and delighted customers.

 - It is under the radar.
 You won't hear many analysts bragging about it.